Harvest sees food as essential to life, happiness and community. And it’s easier to give than you thought.

 The Here and Now of Acquiring Food

-As the pandemic sends record numbers of Manitobans to Harvest for food, our on-hand supplies are critically low.
+As inflation sends record numbers of Manitobans to Harvest for food, our on-hand supplies are critically low.
 Many of our commercial food suppliers are experiencing severe financial difficulty.
 Really, there are no signs of improvement on the horizon.

 There are three primary ways you can help fight this food shortage: